takeoff-projects/leo-mlx-tier1/README.md

 To uninstall application run ./uninstall.sh script inside leo-mlx-tier1 folder.
 Uninstall script will ask GCP authentication as well.

+Api gateway hostname(APPLICATION_URL in examples below) is showing in the end of output start_my_app.sh script

 API endpoints:

 /items, method GET - allows get all links from datastore